Agile is an iterative methodology of delivering a project. It is often perceived as a philosophy and a way of thinking over a framework or process.

-Bordio’s Waiting list is the perfect tool for drafting such a product backlog.
+The Waiting list in Bordio’s free calendar planner is the perfect tool for drafting such a product backlog.
 Spaced conveniently to the right from your main project view, all unscheduled tasks can be reviewed instantly, letting you plan your week or your Sprint with the backlog in mind.

 Kanban became one of the most popular Agile workflow management frameworks largely thanks to its iconic process visualization via Kanban board.

 The Kanban board is sometimes also called the Agile board or Scrum board.
 It consists of columns and cards that help see the scope of work and add a bit of gamification to the process.
 The columns can be as simple as “to do”, “work-in-progress”, “done”, or Agile teams can customize them for their personal needs and preferences.